 However, forecasting the housing market is notoriously difficult.
 Some experts warn that just because we have not seen a downturn in prices throughout the pandemic, that does not mean we can be confident that prices will continue to rise.
 It’s possible that growth is being over-predicted and external factors such as a shock financial crisis will knock the economy, which will also affect house prices.

-If you want to make the most of the current upturn on property prices in the UK, SOLD.CO.UK can sell your house fast, with 87% of properties sold in 30 days.
+If you want to make the most of the current upturn on property prices in the UK, SOLD.CO.UK can sell your house online, for free- No costs to you whatsoever!
 Get an instant valuation of your property today or contact us to speak to our expert team.